AndreaEnia/full_magphys_read/README.md

 # full_magphys_read
-An extension of the Python module magphys_read_output repository (https://github.com/astronomeralex/magphys-read-output) with slight modifications to read results coming from magphys+photoz.
+A slightly modified version of the Python module magphys_read_output (repository available at https://github.com/astronomeralex/magphys-read-output) to read also results coming from magphys+photoz.